 Your headshot session lasts 2 hours which gives us more than enough time to take some great headshots, it even gives us time to have a chat, coffee, change tops, alter make up and even change your hair.
-During your session I’ll shoot a variety of actors headshots both in the studio & outdoors (depending on weather conditions) and we’ll have plenty of time to view them together on the computer as we go along.
-It’s important at this point that I hear your comments and suggestions this way I sure you’re totally happy with the direction of the shoot.
-After all, these are your shots and I expect you to offer your opinions.
+During your session I’ll shoot a variety of actors headshots both in the studio & outdoors (depending on weather conditions).
+We’ll have plenty of time to view them together on the computer as we go along.
+It’s important at this point that I hear your comments and suggestions, this way I’ll sure you’re totally happy with the direction of the shoot.
+After all, these are your headshots and I expect you to offer your opinions.
 Then we’ll shoot some more, and once again view what we’ve taken.

 I shoot my headshots digitally so there is no limit to the number of shots which can be taken.
 However at the end of the session we will only save the best shots.
-I will then load these to a secure area on my website with a link, username & password.
+I will then load these to a secure area on my website with a link, username & password within 24 hours.

-Once you have chosen your final headshots generally 3, I will retouch the first three images included in the session fee but you can choose as many as you want..
+Once you have chosen your final headshots generally 3, (in a 2 hour session).
+I will retouch the first three images included in the session fee however, you can choose as many as you want.
 Extra retouching can be done to other images as requested.

 These are then loaded up in High Res to Dropbox for you to download.

-I’m often asked by clients what is the best type of actors headshot to use, “is a smile better than a straight face?” “is a tightly cropped shot better than a full headshot?”
-The answer is why not have both?
-It’s know when tou use each type of headshot.
+I’m often asked by clients what is the best type of actors headshot to use, “is a smile better than a straight face?” “is a tightly cropped shot better than a full headshot, is outside better than a studio?”
+The answer is why not have them all?
+In your headshot session with me we’ll cover all of these headshots.
 Here’s a link to a great video I made about the difference and uses of the commercial headshot and the theatrical headshot.
 If you like it leave a comment below it and share it on social media.

 The best advice I can give any client is that your headshot must stand-out from all others, showing the “wow” factor.
-Casting directors and agents view many photographs often in rapid succession, and your headshot needs to stand out from the crowd.
-Casting directors need to stop at your headshots and love them.
+Those headshots must reflect the kind of characters you can play if you want to be successful.
+Casting directors and agents view so many headshots in rapid succession, your headshot needs to stand out from the crowd.
+Casting directors need to stop at your headshot and want to know more about you.
 We have to make them want to look at your CV and ask you to audition.

 I like to think that even though there may be several people with a similar look or CV as you, they’ll be impressed enough by your actors headshots to look at your CV and then to ask you for audition or interview.